A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: Introduction

 \begin{theorem} A triangulated $d$-uniform topological hypergraph embeds into $\mathbb{R}^d$ if and only if it contains neither $K_{d+3}^d$ nor $K_{3,d+1}^d$ as a minor. \end{theorem}

-Theorem~\ref{anti-minor} characterizes the embeddability of $d$-uniform hypergraphs into $\mathbb{R}^d$, reducing the problem of determining higher-dimensional embeddability to verifying the absence of specific minors.
-It is important to note that higher-dimensional generalizations of Wagner's theorem are not unique.
-Theorem~\ref{anti-minor} presents a concise formulation, established under the assumption of the absence of pendant simplexoids, which are the generalizations of pendant edges in higher dimensions.
+Theorem~\ref{anti-minor} characterizes the embeddability of triangulated $d$-uniform hypergraphs into $\mathbb{R}^d$, reducing the problem of determining higher-dimensional embeddability to verifying the absence of specific minors.
+It should be noted that, due to the requirement of triangulation, Theorem~\ref{anti-minor} cannot be regarded as a direct generalization of Wagner's theorem for planar graphs.
+In fact, it is obvious that Theorem~\ref{anti-minor} is weaker than Wagner's theorem in $\mathbb{R}^2$.